Survey 2016: Cycling in Taunton

 - About half of respondents reported theft of bikes or injury whilst cycling.

-- 24% of people weren’t aware of the signposted cycle network and many people who were aware had only partial knowledge.
+- A quarter of people (24%) weren’t aware of the signposted cycle network and many people who were aware had only partial knowledge.

-- 67% thought the network to be of some use, 8% very useful and 14% of no use.
+- Two thirds (67%) thought the network to be of some use, 8% very useful and 14% of no use.
 There were many comments about lack of joined up network, lack of signing and absence of maps.

-- 25% rated Taunton as good for cycle friendliness and 50% ok which seemed fairly positive in terms of promoting cycling.
+- A quarter (25%) rated Taunton as good for cycle friendliness and 50% ok which seemed fairly positive in terms of promoting cycling.